Gilson Lavis

 David Leslie Gilson Lavis (/ˈgɪlsən ˈleɪvɪs/ GHIL-sən-_-LAY-vis, 27 June 1951 – 5 November 2025) was an English drummer and portrait artist.
 He gained fame as drummer with the band Squeeze in the 1970s and 1980s.
 Lavis was for more than 30 years drummer for Jools Holland and his Rhythm & Blues Orchestra, with former Squeeze bandmate Jools Holland, before retiring from drumming in 2024.
 Rod Stewart described him as "the best swing drummer since Charlie Watts ... the guv'nor of swing".

 Early life

 David Leslie Gilson Lavis was born in Bedford, England, on 27 June 1951, the son of the manager of a local building firm.
 While in school Lavis wanted to be a part of a Beat band.
 He began playing drums when he was 13 as there were already 16 guitarists in his school band and no drummer.
 His parents bought him a basic drum kit and he started playing local gigs.
 He ran away from home when he was 15 to join a Scottish band in Glasgow called Bo-Weevil, and as they already had a David in the band he began using one of his middle names.
+He was briefly the drummer in the band Teargas, the forerunner of the sensational alexharveyband.
 Lavis became homesick and six months later was back in Bedford, where he formed the band Headline News, which toured military bases in West Germany.
 In the early seventies he was Chuck Berry's tour drummer.